 - Funds sufficient to cover travel requirements to conduct proposed training should be budgeted in Part A: Consultation and Part B: Administration.
 These costs must be specific to the activities identified as determined by the location and duration of the training.
 The Annual Training Plan should list all training and travel that is eligible for 100% or 90% federal funding and is subject to approval by the Director of the Office of Small Business Assistance.
-The total amount of 100% Federal Costs on this form must agree with the amount reported on the OSHA 110 Line 2. - Deviations from this plan involving out-of-state travel to courses and/or locations other than those proposed must be approved in writing by the Regional Administrator prior to the actual travel. - See Informal Training Requirements Memo, issued June 9, 2010, 21(d) On-site Consultation Training Policy and FY 2011 One-time Only Monies issued November 29, 2010 for additional information on training requirements and Federal Reimbursement of Allowable Training and Travel Costs, issued April 2, 2014. - Travel for staff members attending the Annual On-site Consultation Training Conference should be included on this form.
+The total amount of 100% Federal Costs on this form must agree with the amount reported on the OSHA 110 - Line 2. - The Regional Administrator prior to the actual travel must approve deviations from this plan involving out-of-state travel to courses and/or locations other than those proposed in writing. - See Informal Training Requirements Memo, issued June 9, 2010, 21(d) On-site Consultation Training Policy and FY 2011 One-time Only Monies, issued November 29, 2010 for additional information on training requirements and Federal Reimbursement of Allowable Training and Travel Costs, issued April 2, 2014. - Travel for staff members attending the Annual On-site Consultation Training Conference should be included on this form.

-Appendix-I
+Appendix I